java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/01_reflection/00_reflection.md

 a hat.
-I had tried my hand at making my own bacon, not being able to find such delicacies on Crete, and the five hours of smoking in the Weber were put to good use writing a Java Specialists Newsletter about the
-[parallel streams and
-virtual threads](https://www.javaspecialists.eu/archive/Issue311-Virtual-Threads-and-Parallel-Streams.html "The Java Specialists' Newsletter Issue 311").
+I had tried my hand at making my own bacon, not being able to find such delicacies on Crete, and the five hours of smoking in the Weber were put to good use writing a Java Specialists Newsletter about [parallel streams and virtual threads](https://www.javaspecialists.eu/archive/Issue311-Virtual-Threads-and-Parallel-Streams.html "The Java Specialists' Newsletter Issue 311").
 The reflection in the mirror blinked.
-I had spent enough time staring, and it was now time to start writing about what I had just witnessed - reflection.
+Enough time staring, it was time to start writing about what I had just witnessed - reflection.

 Java reflection allows an object to look in the mirror and discover what fields, methods, and constructors it has.
 We can read and